Adriano Fagiolini

 Soft Robotics: Adaptive Control and Stiffness Estimation

-Soft robots are considered as cutting-edge technology, primarily with the vision of enabling humans a harmless physical interaction with robots.
-They are intrinsically endowed with dynamic modulation of elasticity while moving, which opens many opportunities to everydays' life through the achievement of human-like abilities, such as dexterity and robustness.
-Yet, to fully exploit their potentialities, one has to know precisely their actual stiffness, which is not a measurable quantity.
-In this respect, we first investigate on techniques for the estimation of stiffness and flexibility torque in robot joints.
-The challenge is tackled here from the motor side, but, as a pivotal point of the strategy, by considering the flexibility torque signal as an unknown input of the linear motor model.
-With this regard, Unknown Input Observers (UIO) are useful tools that have mainly been used for detecting system failures, by achieving correct state estimation independently of the unknown inputs.
+Soft Robotics Soft robots are considered cutting-edge technology, primarily aimed at enabling safe and effective physical interactions between humans and robots.
+These robots are characterized by their ability to dynamically modulate elasticity during movement, which opens up numerous opportunities in everyday life by facilitating human-like abilities such as dexterity and robustness.
+To fully harness their potential, it is essential to accurately determine their stiffness, a parameter that is inherently difficult to measure.
+In this context, we first explore techniques for the estimation of stiffness and flexibility torque in robot joints.
+This challenge is approached from the motor side, treating the flexibility torque signal as an unknown input in the linear motor model.
+Unknown Input Observers (UIOs) are powerful tools used here, traditionally employed for detecting system failures and achieving correct state estimation despite unknown inputs.

-Moreover, among soft robots, the articulated ones are such that the elasticity is concentrated at the joints which are actuated by so-called Variable Stiffness Actuators (VSA) devices.
-These devices are nowadays mostly provided by electrically-driven or pneumatically-driven mechanisms, that enable accurate position and velocity control, while also allowing online compliance adjustment.
-In this context, we study innovative solutions for adaptive control and learning both for articulated soft robots and for continuum soft robots, and compare them to traditional ones.
+Articulated Soft Robots Among soft robots, articulated types feature concentrated elasticity at the joints, which are actuated by Variable Stiffness Actuators (VSA).
+These devices are primarily driven by electric or pneumatic mechanisms, enabling precise position and velocity control while allowing for online compliance adjustments.
+In this realm, we investigate innovative solutions for adaptive control and learning for both articulated soft robots and continuum soft robots, comparing them to traditional approaches.

-Continuum soft robots are endowed with morphological flexibility and compliance, and promise to have a disruptive impact, but they require facing the challenge of dealing with systems with states of theoretically infinite sizes.
-One possible strategy to deal with such systems is by using model-free machine learning techniques that regard a soft robot as a black box.
-On the other end of the spectrum, model-based techniques fully taking into account the infinite nature of the problem are still unfeasible.
-Within this category, we address the modeling problem and propose new, singularity- and discontinuity-free, model parameterizations overcoming issues, which establishes a link between soft-bodied and rigid-bodied robots.
-This connection is instrumental to the derivation of controllers which are numerically stable and well defined in the whole configuration space.
-We finally propose robust closed-loop position controllers for soft-bodied robots, which are based on the nonlinear adaptive control theory.
+Continuum Soft Robots Continuum soft robots, with their inherent morphological flexibility and compliance, hold the promise of a disruptive impact across various fields.
+However, they pose challenges in modeling systems with theoretically infinite states.
+One possible strategy to tackle this complexity is to apply model-free machine learning techniques, treating the soft robot as a black box.
+Conversely, model-based methods that account for the infinite nature of the problem remain largely unfeasible.
+In addressing these challenges, we propose new, singularity- and discontinuity-free model parameterizations that link soft-bodied and rigid-bodied robots.
+This connection is crucial for developing numerically stable and well-defined controllers across the entire configuration space.
+We finally introduce robust closed-loop position controllers for soft-bodied robots, grounded in nonlinear adaptive control theory.

 Selected Journal Papers